pug-php/ci-pug-engine/README.md

 ]);
 ```

-If the folder does not exists, the library will try to create it.
+If the folder does not exist, the library will try to create it.

 ## Return the view instead of displaying it